Are you worried about a recession wreaking havoc on your portfolio?

 In fact, there’s even less wiggle room with utilities than there is with health care.
 Sure, when money is tight, you look for ways to lower your heating bill.
 But while patients have the option not to pay their medical bills, if you don’t pay your utility bill, you lose your electricity and gas.
 That’s why utilities are among the last bills people default on when they’re low on cash.

-Another benefit of utility stocks is their high dividends.
+Another benefit of utility stocks is their high dividends, as one glance at Sure Dividend’s list of high dividend stocks makes clear.
 These tend to be steady income-producing stocks, rather than erratic growth-oriented stocks.
 They’re steady to the point of being downright boring.

 Example Fund: VPU – Vanguard Utilities Index Fund ETF (Expense Ratio: 0.10%)